 - Chemotherapy Side Effects

 - Chemotherapy Regimen in a Specific Cancer

 - Psychological Problems Associated with Chemotherap

-This Chemotherapy Nurse Training CPD course is endorsed by the UK Oncology Nursing Society (UKONS).
+This Chemotherapy Nurse Training CPD course is exhibited on the UK Oncology Nursing Society (UKONS) website.

 “Doing the e-learning module via Newcastle University enabled me to work full time, plan my study around work commitments and yet still have a good work/life balance.
 I would thoroughly recommend it.”
 Graduate